filecoin-project/specs/next/content/systems/filecoin_token/payment_channels/_index.md

 ---
-menuTitle: "Payment Channels"
-statusIcon: 🔁
-title: "Payment Channels"
+title: Payment Channels
-entries:
-- payment_channel_actor
+weight: 2
+bookCollapseSection: true
 ---

 # Payment Channels
 ---

-{{< hint danger >}}
-Issue with label
-{{< /hint >}}
-{{/* <label payment_channels> */}}

-Payment Channels are used in the Filecoin [Retrieval Market](\missing-link) to enable efficient off-chain payments and accounting between parties for what is expected to be series of microtransactions, specifically those occurring as part of retrieval market data retrieval.
+Payment Channels are used in the Filecoin [Retrieval Market](retrieval_market) to enable efficient off-chain payments and accounting between parties for what is expected to be series of microtransactions, specifically those occurring as part of retrieval market data retrieval.

 Note that the following provides a high-level overview of payment channels and an accompanying interface.
 The lotus implementation of [vouchers](https://github.com/filecoin-project/lotus/blob/master/chain/types/voucher.go) and [payment channels](https://github.com/filecoin-project/lotus/tree/master/paych) are also good references.

-You can also read more about the [Filecoin payment channel actor interface](link-to-payment-channel-actor).
+You can also read more about the [Filecoin payment channel actor interface](payment_channel_actor).

 In short, the payment channel actor can be used to open long-lived, flexible payment channels between users.
 Each channel can be funded by adding to their balance.
 The goal of the payment channel actor is to enable a series of off-chain microtransactions to be reconciled on-chain at a later time with fewer messages.
 Accordingly, the expectation is `From` will send to `To` vouchers of successively greater `Value` and increasing `Nonce`s.
 When they choose to, `To` can `Update` the channel to update the balance available `ToSend` to them in the channel, and can choose to `Collect` this balance at any time (incurring a gas cost).